nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  returns a list of lessons to be added.
 7. The `execute` method returns a `CommandResult` object.

+### \[Implemented\] Schedule an assignment

+The user can input a deadline and expected time for an assignment to get a suggested start time and end time to work on the assignment.
+The suggested time will be within working hours from 6am to 11pm local time.
+The expected hours for an assignment ranges from 1 to 5 hours.
+The suggested time will not class with any of the suggested time for other assignments and lessons.

+#### Reasons for Implementation

+User may find it convenient to be suggested a time slot where they can do their assignment before a specific date and at a specific time which he is free from all lessons and other assignment.

+#### Current Implementation
+- The schedule command is a typical command used in ProductiveNUS.
+It extends `Command` and overrides the method `execute` in `CommandResult`.

+- `ScheduleCommandParser` implements `Parser<ScheduleCommand>` and it parses the user's input to return a `ScheduleCommand` object.

+- The constructor of `ScheduleCommand` takes in (`Index`, `ExpectedHours`, `DoBefore`) where `Index` is a zero-based index with the prefix (expected/, dobefore/) in the user's input.

+- The suggested schedule will be display in the assignment card shown in list.

+It implements the following operations:
+* `schedule 3 expected/2 dobefore/01-01-2001 0101` - Suggest schedule for the 3rd assignment in the displayed assignment list
+with expected hours of 2 and need to be done before 01:01 01-01-2001.
+* `schedule 2 expected/5 dobefore/02-02-2002 0202` - Suggest schedule for the 2nd assignment in the displayed assignment
+with expected hours of 5 and need to be done before 02:02 02-02-2002.

+#### Usage Scenario

+A usage scenario would be when a user wants to schedule an assignment.

+1. The `execute` method of `LogicManager` is called when a user keys in an input into the application and `execute` takes in the input.
+2. The `parseCommand` method of `ProductiveNusParser` parses the user input and returns an initialized `ScheduleCommandParser` object and further calls the `parse` method of this object to identify keywords and prefixes in the user input.
+3. If user input is valid, it returns a `ScheduleCommand` object, which takes in a predicate. (`ExpectedHours` in this example user input)
+4. There is return call to `LogicManager` which then calls the overridden `execute` method of `ScheduleCommand`.
+6. The `execute` method returns a `ScheduleResult` object.

 ### \[Implemented\] Find by specific fields feature

 The user can find assignments by name, module code, due date/time or priority level.